wenhao728/awesome-diffusion-v2v/doc/README.md

 # ... more edit prompts
 ```
 ### Source Videos
-The source videos for reference can be provided either as `video files` or as `directories containing video frame images` with filenames indicating the frame number.
-The video files or directories should be named according to the `video_id` specified in the configuration file.
+The source videos for reference should be named according to the `video_id` specified in the configuration file.

 ### Edited Videos
-For evaluation, the edited videos or video frame directories should be placed in the directory named according to the `video_id` specified in the configuration file.
+For evaluation, the edited videos should be placed in the directory named according to the `video_id` specified in the configuration file.
 Each edited video should be named according to the edit prompt index.

 ## Shoutouts